zairacodes/be-nc-news/README.md

 ## Overview

-This project is a portfolio piece developed during a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/).
 The Northcoders News API serves as a platform for accessing and interacting with various articles, topics, comments and users, aiming to mimic a real-world backend service like [Reddit](https://www.reddit.com/).
+This API serves as the backend for the Northcoders News application, handling all server-side logic and database management.
+You can explore the front-end project [here](https://github.com/zairacodes/nc-news/) and the deployed app [here](https://ncnews-zaira.netlify.app/).

 ## Getting Started